 Download PDF version [opens new window]

-Disk imaging utilities can be extremely useful tools that duplicate disks.
+Disk imaging utilities can be extremely useful tools for duplicating disks and partitions.
 However, there are some issues and limitations that must be kept in mind when relying on disk imaging as a backup solution.

 Wikipedia defines a disk image as: